Lee Se-young: Endorsements

 became the first Cetaphil brand ambassador in Korea, an exclusive model for Italian luxury brand Versace fragrances, and the first brand ambassador for eco-friendly fashion brand Joseph and Stacey.

 In 2023, Lee became an exclusive model for sunglasses brand Vedi Vero.
-In 2024, she became an exclusive model for fermented milk product Dr. Capsule 100 by Binggrae and an exclusive model and endorser for home aesthetic brand Vanav.
+In 2024, she became an exclusive model for the fermented milk product Dr. Capsule 100 by Binggrae and an exclusive model and endorser for home aesthetic brand Vanav.
 In 2025, Lee became an exclusive model for clothing brand SOUP known for its romantic and feminine mood, became friends of the house Japanese luxury brand Shiseido, and brand ambassador for French luxury hair care Rene Furterer by Laboratoires Pierre Fabre.
-In August 2025 Lee become an exclusive model for a contemporary Korean fashion brand with a Parisian sensibility Merci Anne S.
+In August, Lee become an exclusive model for a contemporary Korean fashion brand with a Parisian sensibility Merci Anne S.